The weekly list of free educational events and resources for the association community

 Good reads for the association community

 Association AI course.
-The Association AI Accelerator Certificate Course is a 10-week deep dive designed specifically for association professionals.
-This program covers everything from advanced prompting for text and imagery to building custom GPTs and navigating AI ethics.
-In live weekly classes led by Chris Gloede, CAE, you’ll learn how to use AI tools and strategies to make your work more efficient and your content more engaging —all while earning up to 10 CAE credits (including one ethics credit).
+The Association AI Accelerator Certificate Course from Association Academy is a 10-week intensive for association professionals.
+This program covers advanced prompting for text and imagery, building custom GPTs, navigating AI ethics, and more.
+In live weekly classes led by Chris Gloede, CAE, you’ll learn how to use AI tools and strategies to make your work more efficient and your content more engaging—all while earning up to ten CAE credits (including one ethics credit).
 Save $50 by using the referral code BRAINFOOD.

 Snacks